Indistinguishable particles: Statistical properties of bosons and fermions

-The homotopy class
+Homotopy class

 To understand why particle statistics work the way that they do, note first that particles are point-localized excitations and that particles that are spacelike separated do not interact.
 In a flat d-dimensional space M, at any given time, the configuration of two identical particles can be specified as an element of M × M. If there is no overlap between the particles, so that they do not interact directly, then their locations must belong to the space [M × M] \ {coincident points}, the subspace with coincident points removed.
 The element (x, y) describes the configuration with particle I at x and particle II at y, while (y, x) describes the interchanged configuration.
 With identical particles, the state described by (x, y) ought to be indistinguishable from the state described by (y, x).
 Now consider the homotopy class of continuous paths from (x, y) to (y, x), within the space [M × M] \ {coincident points}.
 If M is $\mathbb R^d$ where d ≥ 3, then this homotopy class only has one element.
 If M is $\mathbb R^2$, then this homotopy class has countably many elements (i.e. a counterclockwise interchange by half a turn, a counterclockwise interchange by one and a half turns, two and a half turns, etc., a clockwise interchange by half a turn, etc.).
 In particular, a counterclockwise interchange by half a turn is not homotopic to a clockwise interchange by half a turn.
 Lastly, if M is $\mathbb R$, then this homotopy class is empty.